 Contact the Funeral Home

 After a person has died, strict laws govern the disposition of the body, so DIY funerals are not usually an option.
-Funeral homes know the laws regarding embalming, cremation, and burial and have the equipment needed to safely and efficiently process the deceased.
+Funeral homes know the rules regarding embalming, cremation, and burial and have the equipment to safely and efficiently process the deceased.
 While only a dozen states require the use of a funeral home, doing so ensures compliance with the law and takes the burden off the grieving family to make the necessary plans.

 What a Funeral Home Provides